timescale/promscale_extension/DEVELOPMENT.md

 To spare you the effort of getting this set up yourself, we provide a docker image with all required dependencies, which allows you to just get started.
+Although, `make` and `cargo` have to be installed on the host system nonetheless.

 Run `make devenv` to build the docker image, start it, and expose it on port 54321 on your local machine.
 This docker image mounts the current directory into the `/code` directory in the container.
 By default, it runs postgres 14 and continually recompiles and reinstalls the promscale extension on source modifications.
-This means that you can edit the sources locally, and run tests against the container.
+This means that you can edit the sources locally, and run SQL tests against the container: `make sql-tests`.

 You can adjust the postgres version through the `DEVENV_PG_VERSION` env var, for example: `DEVENV_PG_VERSION=12 make devenv`